Mount Tambora: Global effects

-The 1815 eruption released 10 to 120 million tons of sulphur into the stratosphere, causing a global climate anomaly.
+The 1815 eruption released 10 to 120 million tons of sulfur into the stratosphere, causing a global climate anomaly.
 Different methods have been used to estimate the ejected sulfur mass: the petrological method, an optical depth measurement based on anatomical observations, and the polar ice core sulfate concentration method, which calibrated against cores from Greenland and Antarctica.

 In the spring and summer of 1816, a persistent stratospheric sulfate aerosol veil, described then as a "dry fog", was observed in the northeastern United States.
 It was not dispersed by wind or rainfall, and it reddened and dimmed sunlight to an extent that sunspots were visible to the naked eye.
-Areas of the northern hemisphere suffered extreme weather conditions and 1816 became known as the "year without a summer".
+Areas of the Northern Hemisphere suffered extreme weather conditions and 1816 became known as the "year without a summer".
 Average global temperatures decreased about 0.4 to 0.7 C-change, enough to cause significant agricultural problems around the globe.
 After 4 June 1816, when there were frosts in Connecticut, cold weather expanded over most of New England.
 On 6 June 1816, it snowed in Albany, New York and Dennysville, Maine.
 Similar conditions persisted for at least three months, ruining most crops across North America while Canada experienced extreme cold.
 Snow fell until 10 June near Quebec City, accumulating to 30 cm.

-That year became the second-coldest year in the northern hemisphere since 1400, while the 1810s were the coldest decade on record, a result of Tambora's eruption and other suspected volcanic events between 1809 and 1810.
+That year became the second-coldest year in the Northern Hemisphere since 1400, while the 1810s were the coldest decade on record, a result of Tambora's eruption and other suspected volcanic events between 1809 and 1810.
 (See sulfate concentration chart.)
 Surface-temperature anomalies during the summers of 1816, 1817 and 1818 were −0.51, −0.44 and −0.29 °C, respectively.
-Along with a cooler summer, parts of Europe experienced a stormier winter, and the Elbe and Ohře Rivers froze over a period of twelve days in February 1816.
+Along with a cooler summer, parts of Europe experienced a stormier winter, and the Elbe and Ohře Rivers froze over for twelve days in February 1816.
 As a result, prices of wheat, rye, barley and oats rose dramatically by 1817.

-This climate anomaly has been cited as a reason for the severity of the 1816–19 typhus epidemic in southeast Europe and the eastern Mediterranean.
-In addition, large numbers of livestock died in New England during the winter of 1816–1817, while cool temperatures and heavy rains led to failed harvests in the British Isles.
+This climate anomaly has been cited as a reason for the severity of the 1816–1819 typhus epidemic in southeast Europe and the eastern Mediterranean.
+Large numbers of livestock died in New England during the winter of 1816–1817, while cool temperatures and heavy rains led to failed harvests in the British Isles.
 Families in Wales travelled long distances as refugees, begging for food.
 Famine was prevalent in north and southwest Ireland, following the failure of wheat, oat and potato harvests.
 The crisis was severe in Germany, where food prices rose sharply.
 Demonstrations at grain markets and bakeries, followed by riots, arson and looting, took place in many European cities.
 It was the worst famine of the 19th century.